calaldees/teachingWorkshops/teacherTraining/_sessions.md

 ### SP2 (PGCE only)
 Tuesday 28th September - 09:00

-* What is a Computer Science teacher?
 * What is Computer Science specific pedagogy and how is it defined in subject research?
 * Differences between _subject knowledge_ and _subject pedagogy_
 * What is Computing education?
 * Introduction to Shulman’s SK and PCK theory – an example of theory used in educational research and practice
     * Identifying conceptions of SK and PCK and own development
+* Accessing and understanding research in Computing
 * Academic ethos, academic writing and academic research
 * Set SP assignment + deadlines